 4. Electric Finish at the 1976 Daytona 500

-Petty may not have won this race (we promise we’ll get to some of his wins later on), but this moment makes the list because it was one of the craziest racing finishes in NASCAR history and maybe even in the history of stock car racing.
+Petty may not have won the '76 Daytona 500 (we promise we'll get to some of his wins later on), but this moment makes the list because it was one of the craziest racing finishes in NASCAR history and maybe even in the history of stock car racing.
+David Pearson and Richard Petty were two of the biggest names in NASCAR in the '60s and '70s, so it only makes sense that they would be competing for the win in this neck-and-neck competition.

-Instead of giving you a play-by-play of the final moments, we’d rather just let you see footage from the race itself, but Jackie Stewart’s call of “What a finish!
-I’ve never seen anything like that!” pretty much sums it all up.
+I know that simply reading play-by-play of the race's final moments doesn't really do it justice, so you really needed to check out the above footage of the final five laps to get a feel for how incredible it was.
+Jackie Stewart's call of "What a finish!
+I've never seen anything like that!" pretty much sums it all up.

 3. Petty Wins the 1979 Daytona 500 in Wild Fashion